 NOTE: I know I will be asked how the TC-20EIII performs with the "old" 70-200mm f2.8 VR.
 I no longer own this lens so I honestly don't know the answer to this question.
 Personally, because the "new" 70-200 f2.8 VRII outperforms the previous model fairly significantly (especially on FX bodies), I would be surprised if the TC would work as well with the older lens.
 But this is guess-work on my part.

-2. 70-200mm f4 VR: The addition of the TC-20EIII teleconverter turns this lens into a 140-400 f8 zoom lens.
+2. AF-S 70-200mm f4 VR: The addition of the TC-20EIII teleconverter turns this lens into a 140-400 f8 zoom lens.
 Now here's a pleasant and unexpected surprise - pair the TC-20EIII teleconverter with the "new" (in early 2013) 70-200mm f4 VR zoom and you get results that SURPASS that when you pair the TC with the f2.8 VRII version of the lens!
 How is it better?
 At f8 (which is a "wide open" aperture with the f4 lens and 2x TC) the results are SHARPER than when the TC is paired with the f2.8 VRII version of the lens (at f8).
 By f11 the two 70-200mm zooms (plus 2x TC) perform almost equally.
 Examine this shot of a squirrel at f8 and this sample shot of a squirrel at f11.
 How is focus-tracking when using the 70-200mm f4 VR plus TC-20EIII?
 Simply excellent.
 When shooting images of one of my Portuguese Dogs running straight at me (over multiple trials) I got in excess of a 90% "in sharp focus" hit ratio.
 Check out this sample image showing pretty acceptable focus-tracking...

 My Usability Rating for the 70-200mm f4 VR plus TC-20EIII: High to Very High